 Utility Rate Update

-Utility rates are increasing on Oct.
-1, 2020.
-Users can expect to see the adjustment on their bill arriving in November.
+The utility service line fee is increasing by $31 in January 2021.
+Users can expect to see the adjustment on their bill arriving in February.

 |Number of Gallons||Fee|